adopted-ember-addons/ember-data-factory-guy/README.md

     fillIn('input.project-name', newProjectName);

     // Remember, this is for handling an exact match, if you did not care about
-    // matching attributes, you could just do: viewHelper.handleCreate('project') TestHelper.handleCreate('project', {match: {name: newProjectName, user: user}});
+    // matching attributes, you could just do: TestHelper.handleCreate('project') TestHelper.handleCreate('project', {match: {name: newProjectName, user: user}});

     /**